barpilot/rancher-operator/README.md

 ### AutoProject

-_AutoProject_ add a new project (Rancher internal abstraction) in each cluster that your Rancher instance manage.
+_AutoProject_ add a new [project](https://rancher.com/docs/rancher/v2.x/en/project-admin/) in each cluster that your Rancher instance manage.

 ```yaml
 apiVersion: rancheroperator.barpilot.io/v1alpha1